 7) Once you're happy with the gathering, thread your machine in matching thread and set the stitch length to normal (2 - 2.5mm).
 Stitch the bodice to the yoke for real.

-8) Remove the basting and gather stitches.
+8) Remove the tacking and gather stitches.
 Finish the seam using zigzag stitch or an overlocker/serger.
 When it comes to pressing, be careful not to press over the gathers or you could lose the fullness (erm... as I kinda did here - doh!).

 Ta da!
-A pretty gathered smock version.
+A pretty gathered smock version of the Mathilde blouse.

 Liberty Tana Lawn fabric courtesy of Sewbox.